 Glyphosate is, and always has been safe.
-The jury’s opinion in the DeWayne Johnson litigation in California does not change scientific fact.
+The opinions of jury's in the various U.S litigation's does not change scientific fact.

 As recently as May 2018 the European Food Safety Authority and the European Chemicals Agency, assessed glyphosate and ruled that it is safe for human health and the environment.

 These are independent expert regulators who take their responsibility to public health incredibly seriously and apply the highest and most up to date scientific standards.